A qualitative study of the generalized dispersive systems with time-delay: The unbounded case: Introduction

 \end{itemize}

-The structure of our paper is as follows.
-In Section \ref{sectionwellposedness} we analyze the well-posedness of the system \eqref{11} when the initial data belongs to space $C([-\tau,0]:H^{s}(\R))$, where $s \in [0,2j+1]$ under some assumptions of $\lambda_0$ and $\lambda$.
+This paper consists of five parts, including the introduction.
+In Section \ref{sectionwellposedness} we analyze the well-posedness of the system \eqref{11} when the initial data belongs to space $C([-\tau,0];H^{s}(\R))$, where $s \in [0,2j+1]$ under some assumptions of $\lambda_0$ and $\lambda$.
 Section \ref{sectionexponentialL2} is devoted to the exponential stabilization of the system \eqref{11} in $L^2(\R)$, that is, to the proof of Theorems \ref{t36} and \ref{t42}.
-In Section \ref{sectionexponentialHsj+1} we prove Theorem \ref{teoexpHs}, i.e., we establish the exponential stabilization of the system \eqref{11} without the presence of time delay term ($\lambda=\tau=0$) in the space $H^{s}(\R))$, $s \in [0,2j+1]$.
-Finally, we conclude with some remarks in Section \ref{sectionconclusion}.
+In Section \ref{sectionexponentialHsj+1} we prove Theorem \ref{teoexpHs}, establishing the exponential stabilization of the system \eqref{11} without the presence of time delay term ($\lambda=\tau=0$) in the space $H^{s}(\R)$, for $s \in [0,2j+1]$.
+Finally, in Section \ref{sectionconclusion}, we conclude the work with some further considerations.